The Ottawa PC Users' Group is a self-help group of computer enthusiasts that has

-The auditorium is near the entrance of the museum, a little past the ticket booth, on the
+The auditorium is near the entrance of the church, a little past the front doors.

 someone from the group is there to assist you.
-The museum is completely wheelchair accessible.
+The church is completely wheelchair accessible.

 Meetings are normally on the second Wednesday of the month, from September to June.

 Dates for the next season, to be confirmed: